Futurescholar/Atliq-Hotel/README.md

 - Add feedback forms tied to rewards for post-checkout surveys.

 ### Maximize Revenue in Luxury Segment:
--Upsell and cross-sell in Luxury properties, especially in Mumbai and Hyderabad.
+- Upsell and cross-sell in Luxury properties, especially in Mumbai and Hyderabad.
-Expand amenities or loyalty programs for repeat guests in top-performing cities.
+- Expand amenities or loyalty programs for repeat guests in top-performing cities.

 ### Optimize Booking Channels:
 - Negotiate better terms with high-volume platforms like Makeyourtrip.